home-icon

 Datacollection entries

-To add a datacollection entry, go to the specific datacollection and click 'add entry'.
+To add a datacollection entry, go to the specific datacollection in the CMS and click 'add entry'.

 Now all of the elements you added to this datacollection are presented.